 Eating healthy foods on a vegan diet can make you look younger by providing nutrients to the skin, lowering inflammation, and increasing blood flow and oxygenation to the tissues.
 In this article, I will share with you what to eat to look younger than your age.

-The foundation of healthy skin is in the diet: primarily you want to focus on plant foods whether it is fresh fruits, vegetables, nuts, and seeds.
+The foundation of healthy skin is in the diet: you to primarily focus on plant foods, whether it is fresh fruits, vegetables, nuts, or seeds.
 It’s not hard to look 10 years younger than your age if you take care of yourself.
+And of course, the longer you look after your health, the longer you will stay looking young!

 Best Foods to help you stay young looking